 Check if you can get Pension Credit

+If you've reached State Pension age, you might be able to apply for Pension Credit.
 Pension Credit is a weekly benefit to boost your income.
 It’s based on how much money you have coming in.

-There are two parts to Pension Credit, called Guarantee Credit and Savings Credit.
 You might get one or both parts.

 Guarantee Credit tops up your weekly income to a minimum amount.